-The popularity of becoming a vegan has rocketed in recent years as people begin to recognise the potential health benefits alongside the environmental and cruelty-free benefits.
+The popularity of becoming a vegan has rocketed in recent years as society begins to recognise the potential health benefits alongside the environmental and cruelty-free benefits.

 With many books and TV shows covering the subject, and the mainstream press including vegan recipes in its Sunday supplements, it is no surprise there are also a growing number of documentaries about veganism.